 Closing the account

 Any outstanding balance owed to TalkTalk at the time of death is a debt of the estate, not a personal liability of the family member making the notification.
 You are not personally responsible for the deceased’s TalkTalk bill.
+If the estate cannot cover the outstanding amount, TalkTalk can be contacted as a creditor during the probate process.

 Transferring the account

-Early termination fees
+Early termination fee

 Under Ofcom’s rules for telecommunications providers, you should not be charged a penalty fee when closing a deceased person’s account (source: Ofcom – notifying a provider of a customer’s death).
 This applies to TalkTalk along with all other regulated telecoms providers.